shaheermuzaffar56/react_proj/docs/Memory.md

 ### Session 11

-Closed the Change Password gap flagged at the end of Session 10: added `useChangePassword.js` (`features/auth/hooks/`, next to its `authService.js` mutation, per established hook/service pairing convention) and `ChangePasswordForm.jsx` (`features/users/components/`, where it's actually displayed), wired into `ProfilePage.jsx`'s existing "Edit Profile" dialog as a separate section with its own submit — not merged into the email/fullName save, since it's a different mutation. **Not yet live-tested** — see Change Password subsection above for the outstanding checklist.
+Closed the Change Password gap flagged at the end of Session 10: added `useChangePassword.js` (`features/auth/hooks/`, next to its `authService.js` mutation, per established hook/service pairing convention) and `ChangePasswordForm.jsx` (`features/users/components/`, where it's actually displayed), wired into `ProfilePage.jsx`'s existing "Edit Profile" dialog as a separate section with its own submit — not merged into the email/fullName save, since it's a different mutation.
+Hit one setup snag: `ChangePasswordForm.jsx` hadn't actually been saved to disk after pasting, causing a Vite 500 "Failed to resolve import" error on `/profile` — re-saved and confirmed working, not a code bug. **Live-tested and confirmed fully working**: wrong current password, mismatched confirmation, and successful change all verified against the real backend.

 ### Next Update